DekasDimitrios/Signals-Convolution/README.md

-# Signals Convolution
+## Signals Convolution

-TODO: General Description
+# General Description

-TODO: First Part Description
 C++ used to create a function that calculates the convolution of two signals and returns the result to the main program.

+# First Part Description.
+Function used to calculate the convolution between two numerical vectors.

-TODO: Second Part Description
+# Second Part Description
+Function used to calculate the convolution between two WAV files.

-TODO: CUDA Part Description
+# CUDA Part Description
+CUDA programming deployed in order to parallelize convolution's caclulations using the GPU architecture.